AmberELEC/website/docs/System-Laserdisc.md

 ### Singe 2 Game Conversion

-While Singe 2 games are currently not supported, it is possible to convert a Singe 2 game to Hypseus Singe format.
+While Singe 2 games are currently not supported, it is possible to convert a Singe 2 game to Singe 1 format.
 Instructions for this conversion can be found on the [Using Singe games with Hypseus Singe](https://github.com/DirtBagXon/hypseus-singe/discussions/60) discussion.

 All or almost all Singe 2 games have been converted to work with Hypseus Singe.
 Versions of the game that have undergone this conversion are usually called "xxx for hypseus singe".